AmirulAndalib/A52-Hidden-Mods/README.md

 ![a52banner](https://i.imgur.com/Xp3zFk2.png)
 # A52-Hidden-Mods

+# ⚠️ - No support given anymore.
+I no longer have an A52 so will not be able to update this module.
+If you want to keep this project alive you can fork it and add your own updates, fixes etc.

 Credit goes to the original creator UltraHQ [Github](https://github.com/UltraHQ) and Sloobot [Github](https://github.com/Sloobot) for porting to the A52.
 This is a continuation on Sloobot's work.

 ### Installation: